willie191998/to-do-app-with-docker-jerkins-prometheus/README.md

 5. # Running Prometheus and Grafana:
    - Prometheus and Grafana run in Docker containers on the second EC2 server.
-   - Prometheus extracts metrics like HTTP requests and CPU usage, stores these metrics and integrates with Grafana for visualization.
+   - Prometheus extracts metrics like HTTP requests and CPU usage, stores these metrics, and integrates with Grafana for visualization.
    - Confirm Prometheus and Grafana are running on HTTP://<IP server address>:9090 and HTTP://<IP server address>:4000 respectively

 https://github.com/willie191998/to-do-app-with-docker-jerkins-prometheus/blob/master/images/grafana%20software%20start.png